Nicconike/Steam-Stats/README.md

 	<!-- Steam-Workshop end -->
 	```
 3. Don't forget to add these comments in your readme file or wherever you want to display your steam stats, because without the comments the readme will not get updated

+> [!CAUTION]
+> The `Steam-Stats` marker should be placed before the `Steam-Workshop` markers if you are using both.
 ***
 ## Features
 1. Steam Player Summary[^1]
 2. Recently Played Games from Steam in the Last 2 Weeks
-3. Steam Workshop Stats (If Available)
+3. Steam Workshop Stats (If Applicable)

 ### Feature Flags
 1. Steam User Stats (Required | Default)
 	1. Steam Player Summary
 	2. Steam's Recently Played Games in the last 2 weeks
-		1. The Graph plot for recently played games is by default implemented in a fixed scale but if you want you can update it to be in a logarithmic scale by using this flag: `LOG_SCALE: True`
+		1. The Graph plot for recently played games is by default implemented in a fixed linear scale but if you want you can update it to be in a logarithmic scale by using this flag in your workflow: `LOG_SCALE: True`
 		2. When `LOG_SCALE` is `False`

 			![Recently Played Games](https://github.com/Nicconike/Steam-Stats/blob/master/assets/recently_played_games(linear).png)